Naturhistoriska/georg-data/README.rst

     snakemake --cores 4

-The file ``./gbif/config.yaml`` determines which datasets to include, and how the included datasets are processed.
+The file ``./gbif/config.yaml`` determines which GBIF datasets to include, and how the included datasets are processed.

 Named Entity Recognition (NER) is used to extract place names from